ArnavMotwani/CircularProgressSwiftUI/README.md

 ### Installation: It requires at least iOS 13, iPadOS 13, macOS 10.15  and Xcode 11!

-In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/ArnavMotwani/CircularProgressSwiftUI.git` then either select version or the main branch (I will update the main branch more frequently with minor changes, while the version will only increase with significant changes)
+In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/ArnavMotwani/CircularProgressSwiftUI.git` then either select a version or the main branch (I will update the main branch more frequently with minor changes, while the version will only increase with significant changes)

 ## Usage: